matthew00121/final_project/README.md

 ### Additional Sources
 1. [2020 Census Data on California Counties](https://www.census.gov/library/stories/state-by-state/california-population-change-between-census-decade.html_) <br/>
-    *  This source provides data on the race and ethnicity of each California county, according to the 2020 Census. <br/>
+    *  This source provides data on the race/ethnicity of each California county, according to the 2020 Census. <br/>
     *  This information can be used to identify how the ethnicity rates in each county compare to the admission rates by ethnicity from each county.
 This would show to what extent the ethnic diversity of each county’s admitted students are truly representative of each county’s population.
 This will contribute to unearthing to what extent the University of California has worked to promote the ethnic diversity of its student body. <br/>
 2. [Trends in Chicanx/Latinx New Undergraduates at UC Berkeley](https://lti.berkeley.edu/hsi-data)<br/>
     *  This source provides data on Chicanx/Latinx representation of UC Berkeley’s undergraduate and graduate students, ladder faculty and staff. <br/>